Corteza Federation

 -

-insert the contact email of the digital location the invite should be sent to.
+insert the contact email where the invite should be sent.

 -